One of the most common questions novice writers ask is: “How do I know if I should be writing novels or screenplays?”

 - If that process is a success, THEN hundreds of people have to come together to make a great film to truly represent the story you wanted to tell — which often doesn’t happen

-That is the most general of breakdowns, but represents the added trials and tribulations that you need to go through before you can become a successful screenwriter by successfully having your script read, considered, bought, and produced.
+That is the most general of breakdowns but represents the added trials and tribulations that you need to go through before you can become a successful screenwriter by successfully having your script read, considered, bought, and produced.
 And all too often, your own scripts only work as samples for assignments.
 Spec scripts — screenplays written under speculation that they will be purchased — are not often produced, even if they are acquired by studios or production companies, which doesn’t happen as often as screenwriters would like.

 While one could recite the go-to and somewhat naive statement, “Just go shoot the script yourself,” the difficulty of actually doing so in a way that compliments the full potential and vision of your story is easier said than done.

 All stories follow similar structures, no matter what the format or platform.
 There is a beginning, middle, and end.
-That three act structure can be twisted, bent, sliced, diced, and rearranged, but when you get down to the core of it, the beginning, middle, and end is always there.
+That three-act structure can be twisted, bent, sliced, diced, and rearranged, but when you get down to the core of it, the beginning, middle, and end is always there.

 However, novels and screenplays use different structures beyond that for different reasons.

 Screenplays require more structure than novels because they are primarily a narrative blueprint for cinematic interpretation.
-They require certain beats, certain layouts, and certain terminology in order to communicate the visual and audio needs of an eventual production — a production that hundreds of professionals will collaborate on.
+They require certain beats, certain layouts, and certain terminology to communicate the visual and audio needs of an eventual production — a production that hundreds of professionals will collaborate on.

 Novels have a general open field in regards to structure.
 The technical constraints just aren’t there.
 While certain publishing houses may prefer certain molds and methods as to how a story is told — chapters, sub-chapters, paragraph and dialogue format — structure isn’t as much of a focus.

 Screenwriting guru John Yorke and acclaimed novelist Tim Lott teach this very notion.
-Their course Story for Novelists: What Fiction Writers Can Learn from Screenwriters states, “While novelists divide their attention between many different aspects of writing, such as plot, style, character and theme, screenwriters always have three things at the top of their agenda — story, story and story.
+Their course Story for Novelists: What Fiction Writers Can Learn from Screenwriters states, “While novelists divide their attention between many different aspects of writing, such as plot, style, character, and theme, screenwriters always have three things at the top of their agenda — story, story and story.
 They know all there is to know about story structure — they study it, apply it, live by it.
 In an industry where some films have budgets reaching millions of [dollars], screenwriters have to get it right.”

 Their course breakdown goes on to say that, “Novelists tend to be more relaxed about story structure.
 Partly because they can be — since the pressure from other stakeholders is lower — and partly because many of them believe that structure gets in the way of inspiration.
 Therefore, structure is often undertaught and underexplored at creative writing courses.”